-As at 31 December 2022, total equity of the Group was approximately RMB456.5 million, compared with approximately RMB493.9 million as at 31 December 2021.
-The decrease was mainly due to the loss of approximately RMB24.4 million recorded for the year ended 31 December 2022 and the changes in fair value of the Group's equity investments at fair value through other comprehensive income of approximately RMB13.8 million.
+As at 31 December 2023, total equity of the Group was approximately RMB525.9 million, compared with approximately RMB456.5 million as at 31 December 2022.
+The increase was mainly due to the profit of approximately RMB52.2 million recorded for the year ended 31 December 2023.
+The increase was also attributable to the exchange differences on translation of foreign operations and changes in fair value of equity investments at fair value through other comprehensive income.

-As at 31 December 2022, the Group recorded net current assets of approximately RMB112.9 million, representing an increase of approximately 15.0% from approximately RMB98.2 million as at 31 December 2021.
-The increase was mainly due to the increase in receivables due from third-party game distribution platforms and payment channels as a result of the launch of new games in 2022.
+As at 31 December 2023, the Group had net current assets of approximately RMB143.4 million, representing an increase of approximately 27.0% from approximately RMB112.9 million as at 31 December 2022.
+The increase was mainly due to the cash inflow from the Company's operating activities, partially offset by the cash outflow for the payment of annual bonus for 2022 and repayment of part of the bank loans.